Find easy decorating for Thanksgiving on a budget tips and beautiful DIYs plus late Fall inspiration from over 15 bloggers.

-A few more pumpkins are placed around evenly adorning our built in media bookcase, coffee table, and side table.
+A few more pumpkins are placed around evenly adorning our built-in media bookcase, coffee table, and side table.

-It totally helps that we recently found a new sofa on FB marketplace.
+It totally helps that we recently found a new sofa on the FB marketplace.
 The olive green will be so much fun to decorate with all year.
 I guess you can tell I’m passionate about greens!

-It’s super fun and easy to mix in minimal seasonal decor when they are metallic or soft earthy colors like the mint green.
+It’s super fun and easy to mix in minimal seasonal decor when they are metallic or soft earthy colors like mint green.

-Just a few well placed pumpkins and faux leaves (or better yet, grab some branches from your yard!) can create an elegant setting for Thanksgiving.
+Just a few well-placed pumpkins and faux leaves (or better yet, grab some branches from your yard!) can create an elegant setting for Thanksgiving.
 If you want to add some visual reminders to be thankful, try printing out a free printable to go in one of your frames.

-Thanksgiving Table on a Budget
+Decorating a Thanksgiving Table on a Budget

 Layer your china with everyday dishes for an interesting setting.
 I used my grandmother’s Dresden dinner plates with some cute fall pottery and thrifted salad plates and flatware.
-This trick is used often to create different looks for holidays and occassions without having to buy new dishes!
+This trick is used often to create different looks for holidays and occasions without having to buy new dishes!
 Shop thrift stores and estate sales and only purchase one type of dish if you do want to add in something new on the cheap.

 Use paper Thanksgiving decorations to keep costs down.
 Since I decided to keep this holiday a little more minimal I decided to forgo table textiles including cloth dinner napkins.
-I created printable utensil holders that add fun touch and keep the table from being too serious or formal.
+I created printable utensil holders that add a fun touch and keep the table from being too serious or formal.
 Pretty green paper napkins tuck in neatly behind the gold bamboo ware.

 Aren’t the colors and layers fun?
-I love that you can see right through the table to my boho fabric covered chairs.
+I love that you can see right through the table to my boho fabric-covered chairs.
 And the centerpiece ties it all in!